NASA-AMMOS/aerie-ui/src/app/types/README.md

 # types

-This directory contains all the TypeScript types used in `merlin-ui`.
+This directory contains all the TypeScript types used in `aerie-ui`.

 ## Prefixes